nathan-snelson/nathan-snelson/README.md

 ### Hi There!
-Wannabe developer, worked with JavaScript for the last four years which sparked an interest in learning more about JavaScript, front end and back end development.
+Javascript developer, worked with JavaScript for the last four years which sparked an interest in learning more about JavaScript, front end and back end development.

 Currently learning:
   - React
   - React-Bootstrap
   - Typescript

+Current working on:
+  - Event management webapp

+How to Reach me:
+  email: nathansnelson97@gmail.com
+  twitter: @Nathan_Snelson

 <!--
 **nathan-snelson/nathan-snelson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.